jevontrei/JoelvonTreifeldt_T2A2/README.md

 ```

 - run `flask run` or `flask run --debug` to run server
+- PS: all passwords in this project are set to "password" for development purposes.

 ### R1 - Explain the problem that this app will solve, and explain how this app solves or addresses the problem.